IBMStreams/streamsx.sttgateway/_docs/230-user_watson_stt_usage_patterns.md

 ```

 ## Using the custom output functions in the WatsonSTT operator
 This operator does the automatic attribute value assignment from the input tuple to the output tuple for those matching output tuple attributes for which there is no explicit value assignment done in the output clause.
 Users can decide to assign values to the output tuple attributes via custom output functions as per the needs of the application.
-It is also important to note that many of the custom output functions that are applicable only at an utterance level will not be meaningful in the situations where the `sttResultMode` operator parameter is set to `3` to transcribe the entire audio as a whole instead of utterance by utterance.
+It is also important to note that many of the custom output functions that are applicable only at an utterance level will not be meaningful in the situations where the `sttResultMode` operator parameter is set to `complete` to transcribe the entire audio as a whole instead of utterance by utterance.
 So, use the custom output functions appropriately depending on whether a choice is made to do the transcription at the utterance level or at the level of the entire audio as a whole.
 The description of the output functions will give indications about whether a given output function is utterance specific or not.

 At the very basic level, users should call the very first three custom output functions shown below at all times.
 Rest of the custom output functions can be either called or omitted as dictated by your application requirements.

 **getSTTErrorMessage()** is used to find out if there is any transcription error returned by the operator.
-It is applicable when the `sttResultMode` operator parameter is set to 1 or 2 or 3.
+It is applicable when the `sttResultMode` operator parameter is set to `partial` or `complete`.

 **isTranscriptionCompleted()** is used to find out if the transcription is completed for the entire audio of an ongoing speech conversation.
-It is applicable when the `sttResultMode` operator parameter is set to 1 or 2 or 3.
+It is applicable when the `sttResultMode` operator parameter is set to `partial` or `complete`.

-**getFullTranscriptionText()** or **getUtteranceText()** is used either to get the full transcription text for the entire audio when the operator parameter `sttResultMode` is set to 3 or in the latter case to get either the partial or finalized utterance text when the operator parameter `sttResultMode` is set to 1 or 2.
+**getUtteranceText()** is used either to get the full transcription text for the entire audio when the operator parameter `sttResultMode` is set to `complete` or to get either the partial or finalized utterance text when the operator parameter `sttResultMode` is set to `partial`.

 There are many other custom output functions available in this operator that can be used as needed.
 They are all documented well in the previous  page as well as in the SPLDoc for this toolkit.
 For additional reading, relevant pointers are given below directly to go to the documentation pages for the Watson STT service.

 **getUtteranceNumber()** is used to get the current utterance number in the given audio conversation being transcribed.
-It is applicable when the `sttResultMode` operator parameter is set to 1 or 2.
+It is applicable when the `sttResultMode` operator parameter is set to `partial`.

 **isFinalizedUtterance()** is used to find out if a given utterance is a partial one or a finalized one.
-It is applicable when the `sttResultMode` operator parameter is set to 1.
+It is applicable when the `sttResultMode` operator parameter is set to `partial` and the `nonFinalUtterancesNeeded` is set to true..

-**getConfidence()** is used to find out the confidence score for a finalized utterance when the `sttResultMode` operator parameter is set to 1 or 2.
+**getConfidence()** is used to find out the confidence score for a finalized utterance when the `sttResultMode` operator parameter is set to `partial`.

 **getUtteranceAlternatives()** is used to obtain the n-best utterance alternative hypotheses.
-It is applicable when the `sttResultMode` operator parameter is set to 1 or 2.
+It is applicable when the `sttResultMode` operator parameter is set to `partial`.
 It returns a list of rstring values.
 For more details, read [here](https://cloud.ibm.com/docs/services/speech-to-text?topic=speech-to-text-output#max_alternatives).

 **getWordAlternatives()** is used to obtain the Confusion Networks.
-It is applicable when the `sttResultMode` operator parameter is set to 1 or 2.
+It is applicable when the `sttResultMode` operator parameter is set to `partial`.
 It returns a nested list of rstring values.
 For more details, read [here](https://cloud.ibm.com/docs/services/speech-to-text?topic=speech-to-text-output#word_alternatives).

 **getWordAlternativesConfidences()** is used to obtain the confidences of the word alternatives (Confusion Networks) for a given utterance.
-It is applicable when the `sttResultMode` operator parameter is set to 1 or 2.
+It is applicable when the `sttResultMode` operator parameter is set to `partial`.
 It returns a nested list of float64 values.

 **getWordAlternativesStartTimes()** is used to obtain the start times of the word alternatives (Confusion Networks) for a given utterance.
-It is applicable when the `sttResultMode` operator parameter is set to 1 or 2.
+It is applicable when the `sttResultMode` operator parameter is set to `partial`.
 It returns a list of float64 values.

 **getWordAlternativesEndTimes()** is used to obtain the end times of the word alternatives (Confusion Networks) for a given utterance.
-It is applicable when the `sttResultMode` operator parameter is set to 1 or 2.
+It is applicable when the `sttResultMode` operator parameter is set to `partial`.
 It returns a list of float64 values.

 **getUtteranceWords()** is used to obtain all the words present in a given utterance.
-It is applicable when the `sttResultMode` operator parameter is set to 1 or 2.
+It is applicable when the `sttResultMode` operator parameter is set to `partial`.
 It returns a list of rstring values.

 **getUtteranceWordsConfidences()** is used to obtain the confidence score for the individual words present in a given utterance.
-It is applicable when the `sttResultMode` operator parameter is set to 1 or 2.
+It is applicable when the `sttResultMode` operator parameter is set to `partial`.
 It returns a list of float64 values.
 For more details, read [here](https://cloud.ibm.com/docs/services/speech-to-text?topic=speech-to-text-output#word_confidence).

 **getUtteranceWordsStartTimes()** is used to obtain the start times of the individual words present in a given utterance.
-It is applicable when the `sttResultMode` operator parameter is set to 1 or 2.
+It is applicable when the `sttResultMode` operator parameter is set to `partial`.
 It returns a list of float64 values.
 For more details, read [here](https://cloud.ibm.com/docs/services/speech-to-text?topic=speech-to-text-output#word_timestamps).

 **getUtteranceWordsEndTimes()** is used to obtain the end times of the individual words present in a given utterance.
-It is applicable when the `sttResultMode` operator parameter is set to 1 or 2.
+It is applicable when the `sttResultMode` operator parameter is set to `partial`.
 It returns a list of float64 values.

 **getUtteranceStartTime()** is used to get the utterance start time in the overall audio conversation.
-It is applicable when the `sttResultMode` operator parameter is set to 1 or 2.
+It is applicable when the `sttResultMode` operator parameter is set to `partial`.

 **getUtteranceEndTime()** is used to get the utterance end time in the overall audio conversation.
-It is applicable when the `sttResultMode` operator parameter is set to 1 or 2.
+It is applicable when the `sttResultMode` operator parameter is set to `partial`.

 **getUtteranceWordsSpeakers()** is used to obtain the speaker ids present in a finalized utterance.
-It is applicable when the `sttResultMode` operator parameter is set to 1 or 2.
+It is applicable when the `sttResultMode` operator parameter is set to `partial`.
 It returns a list of int32 values.
 For more details, read [here](https://cloud.ibm.com/docs/services/speech-to-text?topic=speech-to-text-output#speaker_labels).

 **getUtteranceWordsSpeakersConfidences()** is used to obtain the confidence score for the speaker ids present in a finalized utterance.
-It is applicable when the `sttResultMode` operator parameter is set to 1 or 2.
+It is applicable when the `sttResultMode` operator parameter is set to `partial`.
 It returns a list of float64 values.

 **getKeywordsSpottingResults()** is used to obtain the result of certain keywords to be spotted in the given audio conversation.
-It is applicable when the `sttResultMode` operator parameter is set to 1 or 2.
+It is applicable when the `sttResultMode` operator parameter is set to `partial`.
 It returns a `map<rstring, list<map<rstring, float64>>>`.
 This map contains all the rstring matching keywords as its keys.
 For every such key, it will hold a list containing another map which will have an rstring key and a float64 value.
 In this inner map, it will have these as keys along with their corresponding values: `start_time, end_time and confidence`.
 For more details, read [here](https://cloud.ibm.com/docs/services/speech-to-text?topic=speech-to-text-output#keyword_spotting).

 ## Using customized Language Model (LM) and Acoustic Model (AM) in the WatsonSTT operator
 In addition to using the base language model provided by the IBM Watson STT service, users can do their own customization for Language model (LM) and Acoustic Model (AM).
 This will help to increase the transcription accuracy by reducing the word error rate (WER).
 This can be done via the published tools and techniques supported by the IBM Watson STT service.
 After completing the customization, users can obtain the customization ids for their custom LM and AM and pass them to the WatsonSTT operator via the following parameters.